Photo Credit: Steve Dewey, Utah State University, Bugwood.org

 General: Teasel is a biennial noxious weed from the Caprifoliaceae family.

-Flowers: Are purple, prickly, egg-shaped clusters, protected below by thin, rigid leaves (bracts).
-Flowers first form in a ring around the middle of the head and may start to form two rings as the centre dies off.
+Flowers: Purple, prickly, egg-shaped clusters, protected below by thin, rigid leaves (bracts).
+Flowers first form in a ring around the middle of the head, and may start to form two rings as the centre dies off.

-Stems: Are erect, up to 2 m tall, with scattered white prickles and longitudinal ridges.
+Stems: Erect and up to 2 m tall, with scattered white prickles and longitudinal ridges.
 Typically, they are pale green and branched near the top.

 Leaves: In its first year, teasel has large, shiny, rosette leaves with scalloped edges and stout prickles on the upper surface.
-In the second year, leaves on the stem are smaller, broader towards the base and tapered towards the tip.
+The second year, leaves on the stem are smaller, broader towards the base and tapered towards the tip.
 They are positioned opposite from one another and have short spines on the underside.
-Leaves remain overwinter as a basal rosette.
+Leaves remain over winter as a basal rosette.

-Seeds: Are four-angled, light brown and hairy, enclosing a single seed measuring 2 – 3 mm long.
+Fruit: Light brown and hairy fruits enclose a single seed measuring 2 – 3 mm long.

-Roots: Teasel has a strong, thick taproot that may extend more than 0.6 m deep, with fibrous secondary roots.
+Roots: Teasel has a strong, thick taproot that may extend more than 60 cm deep, with fibrous secondary roots.

 Similar Species